Sreddy0071/task-tracker-apex/README.md

 ├── README.md                    # Project documentation
 ├── task_history.sql             # Table for task update logs
 ├── task_files.sql               # Table for file attachments
-├── alter_tasks.sql              # Alters TASKS table for due date & percent complete
+├── alter_tasks.sql              # Alters the TASKS table for due date & percent complete
 ```

 ## 🏗️ Setup Instructions
 1. Import `OracleApex_TaskTracker.sql` into your Oracle APEX workspace using App Builder → Import.
-2. Run the application and login as an Admin user.
+2. Run the application and log in as an Admin user.
 3. Use `task_history.sql`, `task_files.sql`, and `alter_tasks.sql` to set up supporting tables.

 ## 🛠 Tech Stack